Developing Kenya's Emerging

 Green Growth Hubs

-SUED is a £70 million, five-year programme supported by the British Government through the Department for International Development (DFID).
+SUED is a £70 million, five-year programme supported by the British Government through the Foreign,Commonwealth and Development Office (FCDO).

 The programme supports 12 fast growing municipalities to develop sustainable urban economic plans and attract investment for critical infrastructure and value chain projects.